Laws and Policies

 Sexual Assault Policy

-All reports of sexual assault occurring on campus should be reported to the Police, AMH Security, and School Administrators, using contact numbers noted above.
+All reports of sexual assault occurring on campus should be reported to the Police, AJH Security, and School Administrators, using contact numbers noted above.

-In the event that School Administrators are not immediately available to intercede for the student, then it is the responsibility of Abington Memorial Hospital's security officer to immediately contact the police, the hospital administrator-on-call, and Abington Memorial Hospital's security director, in order to provide support and assistance to the victim.
-Training for students is available from Abington Memorial Hospital's Security Department manager and trainer, who provide training to students relative to the management of aggressive behavior, and techniques to both avoid and deal with sexual assault.
+In the event that School Administrators are not immediately available to intercede for the student, then it is the responsibility of Abington Hospital's security officer to immediately contact the police, the hospital administrator-on-call, and Abington Hospital's Director of Public Safety, in order to provide support and assistance to the victim.
+Training for students is available from Abington Hospital's Security Department manager and trainer, who provide training to students relative to the management of aggressive behavior, and techniques to both avoid and deal with sexual assault.

 Sex Offender Registration